Benefits at a Glance

 Marymount Manhattan College believes in helping its employees save towards retirement.
 The College will contribute an amount equal to 10% of a full-time employee’s W-2 salary to a Retirement Annuity (RA) account set up by TIAA-CREF.
 Employees also have the option, at any time, to begin tax-deferred biweekly contributions to TIAA-CREF.
 These contributions may be placed in the RA account or in a Group Supplemental Retirement Annuity Account (SRA, also known as 403b) account.
 There may be a waiting period for the College’s contribution.
 Contact Human Resources for more details.
 For more information on TIAA-CREF, stop by Human Resources for a packet or call TIAA-CREF at 800-842-2888.
 You may also check out their website, www.tiaa-cref.org

 The College offers full-time employees the option to set aside pre-tax dollars from their paychecks to use towards their transportation expenses to and from work.
 Employees can elect to participate in the E-Trac Transit program and/or the Commuter Parking Accounts program.
 The E-Trac Transit program allows employees to purchase Metro Cards or fares on various tri-state buses and trains.
 Employees utilizing the Commuter Parking Account can request parking reimbursements by providing proof of payment.
-Both accounts have a pretax maximum of $245/month.
-Employees may only enroll in both accounts during Open Enrollment.
+The College follows IRS pre-tax limits for Mass Transit and Parking.

 Employees also have access to various College services and resources.
 They include:

 - Lending privileges at the College Library, which holds 90,000 volumes, as well as access to various electronic databases.

 - Use of the College’s dining facilities (cafeteria).

 - Various dance/theater performances, as well as lectures and exhibits are offered free to College faculty, staff and their families.